 have an emergency plan: Yes

 am aware of the emergency plan: Yes

-ly team is aware of the emergency plan: Yes
+Ny team is aware of the emergency plan: Yes

 am prepared to shelter in place: Yes

 have an emergency kit: Yes

-Vhere I can relocate to in case of an emergency: I will relocate with my family to our relatives homes or a hotel.
+Where I can relocate to in case of an emergency: I will relocate with my family to our relatives homes or a hotel.

 registered my needs with: N/A

 require a generator: No

-he steps I will take in case of a natural disaster: I will stay home with my family, we have food, water and emergency supplies.
+The steps I will take in case of a natural disaster: I will stay home with my family, we have food, water and emergency supplies.

 Back-up plan for power outages: I will stay home with my family, we have food, water and emergency supplies.

-ly Back-Up Plan
+/ly Back-Up Plan

 The steps I will take if provider does not show up: I will stay at home with my mom.

+I will stay at home with my mom.

-he steps I will take if my job or day/work program is ancelled or closes: I will stay at home with my mom.
+The steps I will take if my job or day/work program is cancelled or closes: